-On the first (1st) of the month following the date of hire, eligible employees and their eligible dependents shall receive dental insurance coverage.
+On the first (1st) of the month following the date of hire, regular employees who normally maintain active employment schedules of ninety (90) hours or more each month and their eligible dependents shall be eligible for dental insurance coverage.
 The eligibility and other conditions of coverage are established with the insurance company or agency selected by the Port to provide such benefits.